 - Learn How to Tie Infinity Pleats Ankara Gele (Video Tutorial)

 Turbanistas: Top Ankara Turban Gele Fashionistas

-Every Nigerian women, in fact every African woman, has plenty Ankara wax print in different forms and styles, and there’s always a piece of fabric reserved for tying a Gele, and so we’re loving this new Ankara in turban style currently making waves on Youtube, Instagram and Pinterest.
+Every Nigerian woman, or every African woman, has plenty Ankara wax print in different forms and styles, and there’s always a piece of fabric reserved for tying a Gele, and so we’re loving this new Ankara in turban style currently making waves on Youtube, Instagram, and Pinterest.
 The above video tutorials will show you how to do beautiful ankara turban head-wrap styles.

 When I think of ankara turban gele, Chimamanda Ngozi Adichie comes to mind.
 Ankara fashion turban headwraps have become one of her signature look everywhere she goes (Nigeria or abroad) and whatever she wears (native or English wear).
 That babe reps Naija 24/7, and we love her for that.
 Lupita Nyongo and Solange (Beyonce’s sister) occasionally step out rocking Ankara turbans.

 These Fashionista looks amazing in the tribal head wrap.
 Arewa/ hausa babes are also top on the wearers of Ankara (atampa) fabrics – we love them because ‘atampa’ is a big part of the Hausa asoebi (for women) and bridal fashion.
 Our arewa fashionistas also love this Ankara turban fashion trend.
 Hellooo, every African woman loves adding fresh new style to their headtie game.